 The romantic town of Heidelberg boasts one of Europe’s finest castles.
 This 600-year-old castle lies on the Neckar River, and contains both Gothic and Renaissance styles of architecture and design.
 Throughout the year, the castle hosts dinners, banquets balls and theatre performances, and also holds an open-air festival once a year.

 Situated amidst lush woodland green, steep cliffs, and the Eltz River, Eltz Castle is one of Germany’s most resplendent castles.
 Looming over the Moselle Valley, the edifice is punctuated with high towers and elegant ornamentation and design.
 Also housed here is a stunning collection of paintings and primeval weapons.

 No trip to Germany is complete without a visit to one of its glorious castles.

-Written by Terri Fogarty for EuropeUpClose.com
+Top Germany Castles was written by Terri Fogarty for EuropeUpClose.com

 Top Germany Castles – Pin for later:

 I think you should add to your list Wartburg in Eisenach.
 It is where Martin Luther translated the New Testament into English and it has a concert hall that Ludwig copied in the Neuschwanstein Castle.